Free: Healthy Freezer Meals Recipe EbookGet It Now

 Sirloin Steak In The Oven

-Learn how to cook top sirloin steak perfectly with this foolproof method.
-Everyone will love this easy, tender top sirloin steak recipe!
+Learn how to cook sirloin steak perfectly with simple ingredients and a foolproof method.
+You'll love this easy, tender sirloin steak recipe!

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Prepare the steak marinade according to the instructions here.
 Marinate the steaks for at least 3 hours, but no longer than 24 hours.
 (Alternatively, you can simply season generously with salt and pepper and skip the marinade, but the marinade makes them so juicy!)